Curriculum vitae »

 - Maritime education and training

 Adolf K.Y.
-Ng is Professor of Transportation and Supply Chain Management and the Director of the Transport Institute at the Asper School of Business of the University of Manitoba (Canada) and the Director of the University of Manitoba Transport Institute (UMTI) (Canada).
-He got DPhil in geography from the University of Oxford (St. Antony’s College) (UK), and worked as a faculty member at The Hong Kong Polytechnic University (China) and Erasmus University Rotterdam, (Netherlands).
+Ng is Professor of Transportation and Supply Chain Management and the Director of the Transport Institute at the Asper School of Business of the University of Manitoba (Canada).
+He got DPhil from the University of Oxford (St. Antony’s College) (UK), and worked as a faculty member before at The Hong Kong Polytechnic University (China) and Erasmus University Rotterdam (Netherlands).

-Currently, he is an Associate Editor of Maritime Policy & Management, Co-Editor of Journal of Transport Literature, Associate Editor of The Maritime Economist, and an editorial board member of reputable international scholarly journals.
-He has led in organizing many international conferences, such as the International Forum on Shipping, Ports and Airports (held in Hong Kong and Chengdu, China, 2008-2013), and The Warming of the North: Challenges and Opportunities for Arctic Transportation, Supply Chain Management, and Economic Development (held in Ottawa, Canada, 2015).
+He is currently a Senior Editor of European Journal of International Management, an Associate Editor of Maritime Policy & Management, Co-Editor of Journal of Transport Literature, Associate Editor of The Maritime Economist, and an editorial board member of reputable international scholarly journals.